 Does string really matter that much?

-Frankly, there isn't much point spending top dollar on a racquet if you aren't replacing the strings often enough or are using the cheapest string possible.
+The performance benefits of a high performance racquet can be greatly diminished if you aren't replacing the strings often enough or are using the cheapest string possible.
 The strings are the only component that make contact with the ball, and thus they need to be able to carry the full performance of the racquet to the ball.
 Different strings can also emphasise or improve different qualities of the racquet to find a balance that best suits you.

 I want more power, should I increase my tension?